gloriette schonbrunn palace 3 day vienna itinerary

 Note: Photography is not allowed inside the palace

 In the end I went to visit the gardens, which are HUGE!
-Some of the most interesting and well-known points are the Palm House, a greenhouse with a beautiful interior botanical garden (I didn’t visit because by that time it had already closed and the entrance was paid separately, I had to make choices ahah); the Gloriette, a structure on the opposite side of the palace that allows you to have an incredible view over the city (going up to the top is also paid, but I don’t think it’s worth it); Neptune’s fountain, the oldest Zoo in the world (paid, of course), a labyrinth (paid separately too…) and much more…
+Some of the most interesting and well-known points are the Palm House, a greenhouse with a beautiful interior botanical garden (I didn’t visit it because by that time it had already closed and the entrance was paid separately, I had to make choices ahah); the Gloriette, a structure on the opposite side of the palace that allows you to have an incredible view over the city (going up to the top is also paid, but I don’t think it’s worth it); Neptune’s fountain, the oldest Zoo in the world (paid, of course), a labyrinth (paid separately too…) and much more…

 Yes, it’s true, you pay to see everything and I chose not to because I had already done the tour with an audio guide, but believe me, the free area of the gardens is beautiful too, and so big that I stayed until the gates closed.